 If an item you are looking for is owned by us but checked out, you may reserve it (place a hold on it) and we will notify you when it is ready for pick up.
-We will hold an item for you a maximum of 7 days (5 days on videos) so be sure to pick up your item promptly.
-There is a maximum of 10 holds per library card.
+We will hold an item for you a maximum of 7 days so be sure to pick up your item promptly.
 The library reserves the right to suspend a patron's "holds" privilege if items are consistently not picked up.

-If we do not own an item, please ask about interlibrary loan.
+If the SHARE system does not own an item, please ask about interlibrary loan.
 We may be able to get the item from another library.
 Materials borrowed from other libraries are subject to the rules and regulation of the loaning library.
 The library reserves the right to refuse interlibrary loan service to patrons who have kept interlibrary loan materials overdue or who have repeatedly requested items and not picked them up.

-All items except interlibrary loan items may be renewed one time unless there is a hold on it for someone else.
+All items except interlibrary loan items may be renewed two times unless there is a hold on it for someone else.
 Remember, the renewal period begins on the day of the renewal.
 Also, if an item is overdue, you may not be able to renew it.

 You may renew items by bringing them in or calling the library during regular library hours.
 You may also renew items yourself on the catalog computers in the library or by accessing the library's online catalog.
 You may renew items via the online catalog even during hours the library is closed.
 Keep in mind the library's online catalog is down for scheduled maintenance during certain hours of the week.
-Also, keep in mind that the library's computer has a clock and calendar and will renew items using that clock and calendar.
-(For example, if your video is due on Tuesday and you access the online catalog to renew it early Wednesday morning at 1 a.m., it will post a $1.00 fine on your card since the item is being renewed a day late.)
+Also be aware that the library's computer has a clock and calendar and will renew items using that clock and calendar.
+(For example, if your DVD is due on Tuesday and you access the online catalog to renew it early Wednesday morning at 1 a.m., it will post a $1.00 fine on your card since the item is being renewed a day late.)

-Materials may be returned either to the drop slot in the front desk or the return built into the front of the building which is accessible from the outside.
-A few items will not fit into the outside return and must be returned to the front desk.
-You may also return our library materials to other libraries in our library system (Jefferson, Dodge, and Washington Counties) and several other library systems as well.
+Materials may be returned either to the drop slot in the lobby or the return built into the front of the building which is accessible from the outside.
+A few items will not fit into the drop slots and must be returned to the front desk.
+Additionally, the return bins have limited capacity so we ask that you not overload them at any one time.
+You may also return our library materials to other libraries in our SHARE library system (Jefferson, Dodge, Washington, Walworth, and Racine Counties) and several other library systems as well.
 Ask about current libraries with which we have van delivery contracts.
 Please note that all interlibrary loan items that were ordered for you by our library must be returned directly to our library so you get proper credit for return.

 Lending Periods and Limits

-- Feature Films (Videos/DVDs) (limit: 10 total videos at one time)
+- Feature Films (DVDs) (limit: 20 total videos at one time)